-Included in property, plant and equipment at 31 December 2020 and 2019 are the assets subject to operating lease agreements where the Group is a lessor with cost of RR 39,328 million and accumulated depreciation, depletion and amortization of RR 1,415 million (2019: cost of RR 3,618 million, accumulated depreciation, depletion and amortization of RR 235 million).
-These operating lease agreements primarily relate to leasing of facilities of the Group's LNG construction center located in the Murmansk region, used for the construction of LNG plants, as soon as these facilities become ready for their intended use.
+Included in property, plant and equipment at 31 December 2021 are the assets subject to operating lease agreements where the Group is a lessor with carrying value of RR 139,299 million and accumulated depreciation of RR 12,590 million (2020: RR 39,328 million and RR 1,415 million).
+These operating lease agreements primarily relate to leasing of facilities of the Group's the LNG construction center located in the Murmansk region, used for the construction of LNG plants, as soon as these facilities become ready for their intended use.

-Revenues from operating lease are recognized in the line item "Other revenues" in the consolidated statement of income, and for the years ended 31 December 2020 and 2019 were RR 5,668 million and RR 2,941 million, respectively.
+Income from operating lease is recognized in the line item "Other revenues" in the consolidated statement of income, and for the years ended 31 December 2021 and 2020 was RR 11,103 million and RR 5,668 million, respectively.

-At 31 December 2020, future undiscounted lease payments under the Group's operating lease agreements, where the Group is a lessor, for period up to their maturity (mainly up to the end of 2025) amount to RR 73 billion (2019: RR 75 billion).
+At 31 December 2021, future undiscounted lease payments to be received under operating lease agreements, where the Group is a lessor, for the period up to their maturity (primarily through 2024) amounted to RR 70 billion (2020: RR 73 billion).